mulderp/mulderp.github.com/_posts/2014-02-14-skill-bars.md

   - /static/images/skill_bars_challenge.png
 ---

-One of the most heart question as freelancer is: What are your skills?
+One of the most heard question as freelancer is: What are your skills?

 Let's briefly explore some ideas.